 As a result of the Tax Act enacted on December 22, 2017, all historical undistributed foreign subsidiary earnings were subject to a mandatory one-time transition tax.
-For the three months ended March 2, 2018, we recorded a provisional transition tax liability of \$533 million and state taxes of \$3 million.
-During the three months ended June 1, 2018, we recorded an adjustment to the provisional transition tax liability resulting in an adjusted balance of \$489 million.
+The Tax Act resulted in a provisional transition tax liability of \$427 million and state taxes of \$3 million as of August 31, 2018.
 Under the Tax Act, the transition tax is payable over eight years beginning in fiscal 2019, with 8% due in each of the first five years, 15% in year six, 20% in year seven, and 25% in year eight.
 As we repatriate the undistributed earnings of our foreign subsidiaries for use in the U.S., the earnings from our foreign subsidiaries will generally not be subject to U.S. federal tax.
-We continue to evaluate the impact of the Tax Act and the future cash needs of our global operations to determine the amount of foreign earnings that is not necessary to be permanently reinvested in our foreign subsidiaries.
+We continue to evaluate the impact of the Tax Act and the future cash needs of our global operations to determine the amount of foreign subsidiaries that is not necessary to be permanently reinvested in our foreign subsidiaries.